 Have you ever heard of a saying – “if you’re the smartest person in the room, then you’re in the wrong room”?
 Now it may not always be possible to surround yourself with intelligent people at all times, but you can get some quality books written by those smart individuals.

-There is just so much knowledge out there at your disposal, it may be hard to make the right decision.
+There is just so much knowledge out there at your disposal, it may be hard to narrow down the pertinent information that suits your needs.
 Now we have compiled an extensive list of great reading material pertaining to marketing and influencing customer decision making.

 Waiting in the freezing cold for a new iPhone shows dedication and brand loyalty an individual has.
 Brands give people a sense of belonging and acceptance.
 There is familiarity in the air when Nike releases a new sneaker you’ve been waiting for.